Abhijeetbyte/LaxDoc/README.md

 ## 3. Additional Features:

+- Edit and delete document types (standard format)

-- Edit and delete a file (data and its index).
+- Edit and delete a document (data and its index/numbering).

-- Option to generate the original file at any time.
-For example, if any file is found in search, then there is an option to regenerate this file again.
+- Option to generate the original document at any time.
+For example, if a document is searched and found, then there is an option to regenerate it again as PDF.

 ## 4. Additional Information:

-- The CSV file in the backend stores the file index number paired with the date and a short description of the file.
+- The CSV file in the backend stores the document index number paired with the date and a short description of the it.

-- Main content files and other files are stored as .txt files.
+- Perticular content of documents and other files are stored as .txt files.

 **Concept reference:** [MYPmanager](https://github.com/Abhijeetbyte/MYPmanager) - For visuals and a clearer understanding.